-We lease our office, operating facilities and certain of our equipment and furniture and fixtures under various operating leases, the latest of which expires in July 2023.
+We lease our operating facilities and certain of our equipment and furniture and fixtures under various operating leases, the latest of which expires in July 2023.
 Certain of these leases have free or escalating rent payment provisions.
-We recognize rent expense on our operating leases on a straightline basis over the terms of the leases, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.
+We recognize rent expense on our operating leases on a straight-line basis over the terms of the leases, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.

 In March 2012, we entered into an agreement to lease a building in Mountain View, California, adjacent to our headquarters office.
 The term of the operating lease is ten years from the date the building was delivered to us in August 2013.
 The base rent increases annually by 3%.
-Future minimum payments related to this operating lease total \$5.9 million over the remaining term of the lease plus our proportionate share of certain operating expenses, insurance costs and taxes for each calendar year during the lease.
+As of December 31, 2017, future minimum payments related to this operating lease totaled \$4.2 million over the remaining term of the lease plus our proportionate share of certain operating expenses, insurance costs and taxes for each calendar year during the lease.